How to Install a Dual Battery Kit on a Kawasaki Mule Pro-FXT

 - Side cutters

 NOTE: To install a dual battery kit on a Kawasaki Mule, you must also have installed an accessory fuse box.
-If you haven't already installed one, skip to the end of this article and watch our Kawasaki Mule fuse box installation video first to complete this task.
+If you haven't already installed one, skip to the end of this article and watch our Kawasaki Mule fuse box installation video.

 Step 1.
 Remove the battery cover just behind the right side door, and then remove the airbox cover and air filter.